remote-es/remotes/README.md

   from the government that doing the same for a foreign company is OK

-There is a significant amount of resources to find a remote job, but we have found none targetting people living in Spain.
+There is a significant amount of resources to find a remote job, but we have found none targeting people living in Spain.
 As we believe that the number of companies allowing remote work in Spain are limited, a list seems a good approach for those seeking a remote work; they can simply go through the list and look for open positions.